MicrosoftDocs/win32/desktop-src/NativeWiFi/wlan-profileschema-hotspot2-domainname-element.md

 ---
-Description: The domain name for the device's Home Network Provider, identifying the operator of the network. ms.assetid: 7676e1d8-a414-401f-989c-9f60068b92d8
+description: The domain name for the device's Home Network Provider, identifying the operator of the network. ms.assetid: 7676e1d8-a414-401f-989c-9f60068b92d8
 title: DomainName (Hotspot2) Element ms.topic: reference